How to raise a deposit for a home

 Where to save

-So where should you stash your deposit cash?
+So, where should you stash your deposit cash?
 The best home for it will depend on exactly when you are planning to get on the property ladder.

-These generally require you to pay in between two set amounts (say, £25 and £300) each month typically for a 12-month term – during which time you usually won’t be able to make withdrawals.
+These generally require you to pay in between two set amounts (say, £25 and £300) each month, typically for a 12-month term.
+During this time, you usually won’t be able to make withdrawals.

-You should also be aware that many easy access accounts come with bonus rates which expire after a year or so.
+You should also be aware that many easy access accounts come with bonus rates that expire after a year or so.
 At that point, you’ll have to move your cash or suffer a plummet in returns.
-You can compare easy access savings accounts here.
+You can compare easy access savings accounts on our page.

 Medium to longer-term savings

-With fixed-rate ISAs, you usually have to pay in a lump sum at the outset which you can’t then add to, and you can’t usually make withdrawals.
-This means that fixed rate ISAs may be a better option if you’ve already managed to build up a good start on your deposit.
+With fixed-rate ISAs, you usually have to pay in a lump sum at the outset, which you can’t then add to.
+Bear in mind that you can’t usually make withdrawals.
+This means that fixed-rate ISAs may be a better option if you’ve already managed to build up a good start on your deposit.
 Browse our cash ISAs to learn more and compare various options at a glance.